 Please visit my Facebook page for up to date fishing Reports.
 Check it out @ https://www.facebook.com/SouthLouisianaRedfishing/ like my page and stay in touch...!

-South Louisiana's coastal marsh and Bays are where Redfish live year around and where I have spent a lifetime...
+South Louisiana's coastal marsh and Bays are where Redfish live year around and I have spent a lifetime...
 Our fishing is year around.
 Yes, even through the Winter, which is known as Big Fish season.
+The best redfishing in Louisiana begins at the end of Feburary as Spring approches and peeks during the months of March, April, May and June.
 This time of year is considered some of the best fishing of the year and people travel from all over the country and some from around the world to enjoy this fantastic fishing experience.

 These changes signify the beginning of the Summer season and you begin to see Jack Crevalle crashing Mullet while Ladyfish and Flounder can be found feeding on Glass Minnow pods up and down the lush marsh grass, Oyster reefs, bayous and canals of south Louisiana inshore saltwater marshes.
 The fishing is hot during the Summer but so is the tempertures and humidity so we fish early and late those times of year.